Abike Dabiri

-She is the incumbent Chairman/CEO of Nigerian in Diaspora Commission.

 Career

 Dabiri-Erewa worked for the Nigerian Television Authority (NTA) for fifteen years, anchoring the weekly NTA News line programme and taking a particular interest in poverty and social justice issues.
 She retired from her position at Nigerian Television Authority to stand for election in the House of Representatives, winning with a substantial majority.
 While in this role, she stood against the third term bid of former President Olusegun Obasanjo.

 She was the Chairperson, House Committee on Media in Federal House of Representative from 2003 to 2007, Honourable Member, Federal House of Representative from 2003 to 2007, Board Member, Lagos State Broadcasting Corporation Vision 2010, Honourable Member, Federal House of Representative from the year 2007 to 2011.

 Education

 Dabiri-Erewa attended Maryland Private School, Maryland, Ikeja for her primary school education, and St. Teresa’s College, Ibadan for her secondary education.
 She obtained her first degree in English Language from the University of Ife (now Obafemi Awolowo University, OAU) Ile – Ife.
 She obtained a post graduate diploma (PGD) in mass communication and also a master's degree in mass communication from the University of Lagos, Akoka.
 She also studied in the United States at Harvard University's John F. Kennedy School of Government.